siberianfox/g2wiki/Raster-Streaming-Protocol.md

 1. The MVP assumes all measurements are in metric units, and does not observe G20/G21 settings.
 If this is a problem the protocol can observe the units setting, but we felt this would cause more problems that it would solve.

-1. There are no controls for laser power int he header settings.
+1. There are no controls for laser power in the header settings.
 It is assumed that 0 is off and the maximum level of the bit depth is full ON.
 If this is an oversimplification laser power settings can be added to the setup header.

 # Details
 Some vocabulary: